Chelseasingla1/CandyCrush/README.md

 - `moveBelow`: Moves candies down after matches.
 - `updateScore`: Updates the player's score.
 - `resetScore`: Resets the score.

-## 🗺️ Guided Tour

-The guided tour is implemented using Shepherd.js.
-The tour helps new users understand the game's features and how to play.
-Key steps in the tour include:

-1. **👋 Welcome:** Introduction to the game.
-2. **🍬 Four Candies Match:** Highlights a spot where four candies matched.
-3. **🍭 Three Candies Match:** Highlights a spot where three candies matched.
-4. **🏆 Scoreboard:** Shows the player's score.
-5. **❓ Help Button:** Explains the help feature.
-6. **❤️ Lives Remaining:** Displays the remaining lives.

 ### Starting the Tour